The Psychology of Interview: How to Make a First Good Impression and more

 Did you know that 60% of hiring managers make a hiring decision within the first 5 minutes of an interview?
 That’s right; you only have a few minutes to make a good first impression and convince the interviewer that you’re the right candidate for the job.

-This statistic is a sobering reminder of the importance of the psychology of interview.
+This statistic is a sobering reminder of the importance of the psychology of interviews.
 First impressions matter; you must be prepared to start the interview strong.

 In this blog post, we’ll share unconventional interview tips to help you stand out from the competition and make a lasting impression on hiring managers.